Avanade/DevOpsHOL/feature-flag/README.md

 # Avanade DevOps HOL - Feature Flag for Web Application
 Feature flags provide the ability to turn features of your application on and off at a moments notice, no code deployments required.
 In this lab, we will add code to the project to demonstrate the use of feature flags to allow selectively turning on and off features to expose functionality.

 In this lab, we add a Feature Toggle mechanism to our web application.
 The toggle will be enabled by json config and tested locally.

-Based on [this](https://microsoft.github.io/PartsUnlimited/advanced/FeatureFlagWeb.html) article and [this](https://github.com/jason-roberts/FeatureToggle/tree/master/src/Examples/AspDotNetCoreExample) example.
+To implement this, we use the [FeatureToggle.Net](https://github.com/jason-roberts/FeatureToggle) framework by Jason Roberts.
+This lab is based on the [Parts Unlimited](https://microsoft.github.io/PartsUnlimited/advanced/FeatureFlagWeb.html) reference project and the [example implementation](https://github.com/jason-roberts/FeatureToggle/tree/master/src/Examples/AspDotNetCoreExample) by Jason Roberts.

 ## Pre-requisites: ##
 - Complete [Getting Started](../getting-started/README.md) hands on lab.